Translating λ-calculus into first-order logic

 translateTermT (App (App (Con Teach) (Con C)) (Con J))

-That is, start by unpacking the definition of translateTermT
+That is, start by unpacking the definition of translateTermT, then apply the

 definition, given the pattern it is applied to, and so on, until you have a